yasinlachiny/php3/readme.md

 /bin/supervisord -c /etc/supervisord.conf
 ```
 But after I launch this code I get permission denied error. so I should run `chmod +x .platform/hooks/postdeploy/01_Supervisor.sh`
-and after that the error is disaper.
+and after that, the error disappears.

 # Add a Cron entry